 We are highly dependent on the members of our senior management, sales, marketing, operations and research and development staff.
 Our future success will depend in part on our ability to retain our key employees and to identify, hire and retain additional personnel.
 Competition for qualified personnel in the medical device industry is intense and finding and retaining qualified personnel with experience in our industry is very difficult.
-Further, the continuing or recurring restrictions placed on recruiting, training and retention by the ongoing COVID-19 pandemic may further exacerbate these conditions and interfere with our ability to find and retain qualified personnel.
+Further, the continuing or recurring restrictions placed on recruiting, training and retention by the ongoing COVID-19 pandemic may further exacerbate these conditions and interfere with our ability to find and retain gualified personnel.
 We believe there are only a limited number of individuals with the requisite skills to serve in many of our key positions and we face significant competition for key personnel and other employees, particularly in the San Francisco Bay Area where our headquarters is located, from other medical equipment and software manufacturers, technology companies, universities and research institutions.
 As a result, we may not be able to retain our existing employees or hire new employees quickly enough to meet our needs.
 Moreover, we have in the past conducted reductions in force in order to optimize our organizational structure and reduce costs, and certain senior personnel have also departed for various reasons.
 At the same time, we may face high turnover, requiring us to expend time and resources, including financial resources, to source, train and integrate new employees.
-In addition, a significant portion of our compensation to our key employees and recruit additional qualified personnel and other employees, we may be unable to centrely intend to obtain, key employees in our stock price could make it difficult for us to retain our key and other employees, we may be unable to continue to grow our business successfully.
+The challenging markets in which we compete for talent may also require us to invest significant amounts of cash and equity to attract and retain employees.
+In addition, a significant portion of our compensation to our key employees is in the form of stock related grants.
+A prolonged depression in our stock price could make it difficult for us to retain our key and other employees and recruit additional qualified personnel and we may have to pay additional compensation to employees to incentivize them to join or stay with us.
+We do not maintain, and do not currently intend to obtain, key employee life insurance on any of our personnel.
+If we fail to hire and retain key personnel and other employees, we may be unable to continue to grow our business successfully.